Vietnam national football team: Kits

 Vietnam's current kit sponsor is Jogarbola.
 The contract started in January 2024.
 Vietnam was also previously sponsored by Adidas, Li-Ning, Nike, and Grand Sport.
-The traditional home colour for the Vietnamese team is all red with yellow trim and the away colour is all white with red trim ever since they started the contract with Nike.
+The traditional home colour for the Vietnamese team is all red with yellow and white trim and the away colour is all white with red and golden trim ever since they started the contract with Nike.
 With Adidas, it was just red and white.
-Occasionally, the team wore blue and yellow jerseys.
+Historically, the team wore yellow jerseys or white jerseys with blue trims as away colours.
+The combination of yellow jerseys with red trims, are popularly recognized as unpropitious due to its negative connotation to South Vietnamese symbolism, hence it is largely avoided in Vietnam's history of modern jerseys, especially during Adidas era when it had to modify its three-stripe templates.

+In August 2026, there have been rumors and speculations about Adidas' historic return as the national team's kit sponsor after 2 decades, following the German company's representation with the ASEAN United FC system and the Singapore national football team.